 I have separated commissions into two categories, which you can see from the tabs on this website.
 If you are interested in reading about the sensitive creation of a memorial quilt, please click here.
-I have also devoted a considerable chunk of writing about memorials on my blog, where you can see and read about my two-year project, the Barry Recht Memorial Series.
+I have also devoted a considerable chunk of writing about memorials on my blog, where you can see and read about my four-year project, the Barry Recht Memorial Series.

 This section is about the fluffier projects, the random things people have asked me to do for them.
 I love these commissions.
 As a reporter, I was constantly challenged to do the new and unexpected against the backdrop of a thundering deadline.
 Art commissions are much the same.
 Once I figure out what to do, I have to figure out how to do it.
 Iʼm good at that.